Farnoexe/weather-data-quality-pipeline/README.md

 ## 📌 Overview

-This project builds a beginner-friendly weather data quality pipeline using Python, Amazon S3, and Amazon Athena.
+This project builds an end-to-end batch data quality pipeline using Python, Amazon S3, and Amazon Athena.

 Hourly weather data is pulled from the Open-Meteo API, saved as raw JSON, flattened into CSV format, validated with Python, split into clean and quarantine datasets, uploaded manually to Amazon S3, and queried in Athena for verification and simple analysis.